Our Technology

 Testing the algorithm’s precision

-The success of the training is assessed through two key performance metrics: the confusion matrix and accuracy.
+The success of the training is assessed through key performance metrics such as precision and recall.
 These metrics are meticulously evaluated on a collection of images that were excluded from the training phase, forming what we refer to as the “test set.”
 Through this rigorous assessment of how accurately the AI distinguishes authentic artworks from established forgeries, we provide our clients with a substantial reassurance regarding the reliability of our art authentication methods.

 Authenticating your artwork